The charges relate to work carried out in 2013 and 2014

 Lakehouse confirmed it was cooperating with the Met’s fraud investigation last summer.

-The social housing contractor issued a statement to the Stock Exchange on 4 July after Hackney council, which brought Hackney Homes back in house last year, flagged up the probe in a letter it sent out to chief executives of registered social landlords the previous day.
+The social housing contractor issued a statement to the Stock Exchange on 4 July after Hackney council, which brought Hackney Homes back in house in 2016, flagged up the probe in a letter it sent out to chief executives of registered social landlords the previous day.

 Lakehouse had mentioned the investigation in a prospectus it put out in March 2015, without naming the client.

 But in its Stock Exchange announcement, the firm said: “We confirm that the client referred to…was Hackney Homes.
 The matters…have not changed materially since [March 2015] and it is important to point out that at no stage has there been any suggestion of fraud on Lakehouse’s part.”